Rental Car Accident Attorney

 What If There Is Not Enough Insurance To Pay For The Rental Car Damage?

 As an example, illegal aliens are notorious for getting their cars registered and canceling their insurance.
 But let's assume the person who hit you at least had minimum coverage under California's Prop 213 law discussed here.
 If so, that means you have up to $5 thousand in property damages to pay to fix or replace the other person's car you were driving.
 Well, this presents a problem if your rental was totaled out and it was worth $20 thousand.

 That means you now owe $15 thousand.
 And there is no way to collect it from the other side in the sanctuary state of California.
 The defendants may have already skipped back across the border, leaving you and your family on the hook.

 And this is a typical case we deal with at Ehline Law Firm daily.
-So now, you are seeking financial compensation for any injuries you received from your own coverages, assuming your policy remains at play.
+So now, you are seeking financial compensation for any injuries you received from your coverage, assuming your policy remains at play.
 The rental car company will not be sympathetic.
-You waived extra rental collision coverages, right?
+You waived extra rental collision coverage, right?

 What Are Supplemental Insurance Options Offered By Rental Car Companies?

 Unlike the rental reimbursement protections offered by many car insurance companies like Allstate, State Farm, or Farmers Insurance, rental car companies often try and sell you more insurance coverage when you pick up your rental car from the car lot.
 Remember that you may already have these kinds of coverage from your car insurance, health insurance, or credit card company.